-We can change fees from time to time, and can introduce new fees provided we notify Public Trust.
-We can also agree to reduce fees for some groups of members under certain circumstances.
+We can change fees from time to time and can introduce new fees provided we notify Public Trust in writing.
+We can also agree to waive part or all or reduce fees either generally or in respect of a particular member or groups of members under certain circumstances.
 If we increase any other fees or introduce new fees, we will let you know.